 - Is there somewhere you have always wanted to travel?
 It’s a simple question, but it might end up being the most important.
 At the end of the day this is a once in a lifetime opportunity, so think long and hard about where you want to go.

-Global Citizen Year gives you the option to travel to Brazil, Ecuador, India, or Senegal, and you can take our destination quiz to get a better idea of which country you should select.
+Global Citizen Year gives you the option to travel to Brazil, Ecuador, or India, and you can take our destination quiz to get a better idea of which country you should select.

 The Application Process

-So now it’s time to start the application process.
-This might seem like the scariest part of the gap year experience, but with Global Citizen Year, the admissions process is quite easy.
+“I’ve planned my gap year . . .
+Now what?”
+Now it’s time to start the application process.
+This might seem like the scariest part of the gap year experience, but with Global Citizen Year, the admissions process is quite simple.

 Online application The best thing about our process is that you can apply online.
 You don’t have to worry about sending your transcript or taking a test, all you have to do is to fill out our online application, and then hit ‘send’!
 The initial application process should take you one or two hours maximum.